Swiss Red Cross Commission escape: Exploration of the castle

-The flat that interested Bruce, Newborn and Tunstall had once been explored by a French lieutenant named Merlin, who had broke into the flat in 1939.
+The flat that interested Bruce, Newborn and Tunstall had once been explored by a French lieutenant named Merlin, who had broken into the flat in 1939.
 It was rumoured the previous occupant of this apartment was a forestry school principal who was now at the front for Germany.
 They eventually found a way into this flat via a chamber found at the top of the staircase which had a plaster ceiling.
 This chamber led to the attic.
 They broke through this plaster ceiling in the chamber with a four foot long metal-pole that they claimed could break through anything and that they affectionately pun-named Napoleon.
 At first sight inside the attic Bruce, Newborn and Tunstall noticed a shadowy silhouette staring back at them, and this frightened them.
 The silhouette turned out to be a bust of Emperor Franz Josef on a plinth.
 From the attic they found a staircase down to the principals flat.
 Bruce and Tunstall picked the locked door at the bottom of the stairs.
 Inside the room they found escape material such as civilian clothes, officer uniforms, guns including a Luger pistol, maps, a compass, cases and stale cigars.
 Upon sourcing these materials Bruce and Tunstall then gave up their wooden horse tunnel escape completely and left it all to Hoare.
 Instead they began solely focussing on the bridge and gate security.
 Unfortunately the gate security had been increased because of a 1940 escape from the castle by three Canadians, Keith Milne, Don Middleton and Hank Wardle.